 About Astrid V.J.

-I am a South African author-anthropologist currently residing in Gothenburg, Sweden (after having lived in many exciting and interesting places).
+I am a USA Today Bestselling and Literary Classics award-winning author, social anthropologist, and transformational life coach.
+I grew up in South Africa and currently live in Malmö, Sweden (after having lived in many exciting and interesting places).
 I live with my husband and our two children.

-My South African-German heritage and the experiences of living and integrating in other societies have given me a great deal to think about and process.
-The training in anthropology has given me the tools to think beyond simple stereotypes and ideological explanations of social interaction.
+My South African-German heritage and the experiences of living and integrating into other societies have given me a great deal to think about and process.
+The training in anthropology has given me the tools to think beyond simple stereotypes and ideological explanations of social interaction while the understanding I have of human potential underlying my certification as a transformational life coach allows me to see what is possible and to appreciate the human capacity to achieve success in the face of adversity.

 My parents instilled in me a love for books, and the natural world that we inhabit.
 This love has led to a deep appreciation of the written word and the desire to contribute as much as I can towards improving the state of the world.
 I would like to use my expertise and passion for cultures to help us move forward.